nxame/awesome/README.md

 - [Infineon/infineon-design-system-stencil](https://github.com/Infineon/infineon-design-system-stencil) -
 - [JoshuaKGoldberg/TypeStat](https://github.com/JoshuaKGoldberg/TypeStat) - Converts JavaScript to TypeScript and TypeScript to better TypeScript. 🧫
 - [LunatiqueCoder/react-native-media-console](https://github.com/LunatiqueCoder/react-native-media-console) - A React Native video player.
 Built with TypeScript ❤️
-- [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.
+- [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
 - [QwikDev/qwik](https://github.com/QwikDev/qwik) - Instant-loading web apps, without effort
 - [StaticMania/keep-react](https://github.com/StaticMania/keep-react) - Keep React is an open-source component library built on Tailwind CSS and React.js.
 It provides a versatile set of pre-designed UI components to build modern web applications.
 - [THEOplayer/react-native-theoplayer](https://github.com/THEOplayer/react-native-theoplayer) - A React Native THEOplayerView component